Ladysnake/Ladysnake.github.io/wiki/illuminations.md

 **Illuminations** is a client sided Minecraft Fabric mod that adds multiple ambient particles in order to make your world more enjoyable at night or in dark places.
 This mod is compatible with the [Canvas Renderer](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer).

-*(All screenshots with a bloom effect were taken with [Canvas Renderer](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer))*
+*(All screenshots with a bloom effect were taken with Canvas installed)*

 ## Ambience